Kev-in123/etch-a-sketch/README.md

 # etch a sketch
-etch a sketch written in python
+etch a sketch written in python, just cant clear the board